Article of the Month - Aug 2021

 For centuries, the Greeks and Romans saw jamdani silk as one of the most prized trading commodities.
 Historically, jamdani silk was considered to be “threads of winds”.
 It’s widely thought that jamdani came around as a fusion between the ancient techniques of Bengal and the muslins produced during the 14th century.

 The 17th century saw the golden age of muslin fabric under the Mughal rule.
 Workshops were set up in almost every region of Dhaka, with the Mughal rulers creating a monopoly out of jamdani silk.
 It was during this time that the term ‘jamdani’ began to be used.
-This period is also when floral motifs became synonymous with jamdani silk.
-In 1776 a piece of jamdani silk was reported to cost 56 livres, making it one of the most expensive textiles made by Dhaka looms.

 The Jamdani Tradition

 Following the British conquest of India, large sums of money were invested into the industry, creating another monopoly over jamdani silk, exporting it to Europe.
 The late 18th-century saw a decline in Jamdani production as inferior thread and yarn were cheaper to import.
 As Mughal power declined in India, jamdani lost its cultural and societal significance.

 Villages that were synonymous with their jamdani production – such as Jangalbari and Madhurapur – virtually disappeared.
 The East India Company began to buy textiles like jamdani silk directly from weavers.
+Fast forward to today, and jamdani silk is once again in style as a timeless textile.
+Jamdani silk is more in demand than ever.

+This revival has seen more jamdani silk being made using cotton and gold thread.
 While the production methods have changed with the times, the color palette has changed to include bold and vibrant hues.
 There’s a growing movement amongst weavers to return to more traditional methods and motifs.

-The Beauty Of Jamdani Silk
+The Beauty of Jamdani Silk

 Jamdani has long been held as one of the finest muslins on the market, capturing our imagination with its effortless elegance.
 It’s often chosen as a textile for special occasions, gifted to those you love and passed down through the generations.
+Jamdani sarees are elegant and sophisticated, with the fabric draping over your body, adding an elevated feel to your outfit.

+As jamdani is a luxurious fabric, it’s traditionally worn on special occasions, such as religious ceremonies and weddings.
 You’ll also find jamdani silk used to make small accessories, such as handkerchiefs and scarves.
 Jamdani silk has traditionally been associated with the aristocracy and royalty, making it one of the most sought-after and luxurious fabrics.

 The most priceless Jamandi silk is the ‘panna hazar’ – a thousand emeralds.
 Jamdani silk has long been seen as a form of self-expression in modern society, allowing the wearer to embrace their cultural heritage and identity.
 The weavers who create this beautiful jamdani silk take pride and social recognition from their craft.

 They’re seen as the masters of their craft, continuing the tradition and handing the knowledge of Jamdani silk to the next generation.
 You’ll often find children learning from their parents alongside each other in workshops.

-How Jamdani Silk Is Made
+How Jamdani Silk is Made?

 The craft of jamdani weaving is listed as part of the ‘UNESCO Intangible Cultural Heritage’ program as traditional craftsmanship.
 In 2016, Bangladesh was given ‘geographical indication’ status for Jamdani sarees to reflect the garment's heritage and its cultural significance.
 It was the first Bangladeshi product to be given GI status.